Happy Kansas Day!

 Kansas Day activities will be in-person AND online this year.

-In the museum parking lot:
+At the museum and in the parking lot:

 - Food trucks